leonyuhanov/WOWPixelDriver/README.md

   * Green: Data Pin (active for all pixels) Level shifted to 5V Logic Level via the [SN74HCT245N](http://www.ti.com/lit/ds/symlink/sn74hct245.pdf)
   * Blue: Ground

 The Driver module will come with 2 FEMALE JST cables for you to use depending on the type of pixel you wish to use.
-Both conect to the same 4 Pin MALE conector
+Both connect to the same 4 Pin MALE connector
   * A 3pin cable for driving WS2812 & SK6812 Pixels
   * A 4pin cable for driving APA102 & SK9822 Pixels

 # Setting up your pixel map
-A template spreadsheet is provided [here](https://github.com/leonyuhanov/WOWPixelDriver/blob/master/Pixel%20Map%20Template.ods) This doc will focus on a simple matrix, but Im adding more complex examples into the file as we go
+A template spreadsheet is provided [here](https://github.com/leonyuhanov/WOWPixelDriver/blob/master/Pixel%20Map%20Template.ods) This doc will focus on a simple matrix, but I'm adding more complex examples into the file as we go

 * The template is set up for a 17Px Wide X 15px Tall panel
-* The pixels start at the top righ and are conected in a zig-zags configuration(down, left, up, left, down, left etc....)
+* The pixels start at the top right and are connected in a zig-zag configuration(down, left, up, left, down, left etc....)
 * The panel has 255 pixels in total
 * The pixel map uses "-1" as an indicator of a NULL pixel.
-A Null pixel is simply a space where a pixel doesnt exist.
+A NULL pixel is simply a space where a pixel doesn't exist.
 This becomes very obvious when your layout is complex
 * The pixel map requires a buffer of these null pixels at the top, bottom, left and right sides of your pixel map.
 These buffer lines can be used as off-screen animation helpers
 * Each cell inside your map MUST be filled in.
-A cell is iether a physical address/order of a pixel or "-1" menaing a blank space or null pixel.
+A cell is either a physical address/order of a pixel or "-1" meaning a blank space or NULL pixel.
 If you have ANY cells that are empty, the driver will NOT boot
-* You can reuse a pixels physical address in  multiple cells, but note that any pixel render meant for that location will be rendered to each location mapped to that address.
-I can not see any instance where this is usefull, but its definitely something you CAN do
+* You can reuse a pixel's physical address in  multiple cells, but note that any pixel render meant for that location will be rendered to each location mapped to that address.
+I can not see any instance where this is useful, but it's definitely something you CAN do

 <img src="https://github.com/leonyuhanov/WOWPixelDriver/blob/master/pics/pixelmap.jpg" width="900" />

 The template spreadsheet concatenates each Column cell into a single C++ array representing that ROW.
 It then concatenates each ROW into a C++ array.
 Once done, COPY the text in the cell (marked in the above image as "Your Pixel Map array") this text is the full string you will need in the next section for the pixelMap array

 # Setting up the configuration code uploader utility
-The uploader, located the [Uploader.ino](https://github.com/leonyuhanov/WOWPixelDriver/blob/master/Uploader/Uploader.ino) contains all the config variable you need to fill out and is responsible for writing this to the Driver modules SPIFFS.
+The uploader, located the [Uploader.ino](https://github.com/leonyuhanov/WOWPixelDriver/blob/master/Uploader/Uploader.ino) contains all the config variables you need to fill out and is responsible for writing this to the Driver modules SPIFFS.
 Open the file in the Arduino IDE and fill out the following:

 * cols: Number of Columns (X range)
 * rows: Number of Rows (Y range)